S-Prakash-github/8weeksSQLchallenge/week#2_Pizza_runner/Pizza_Metrics.md

 ```
 ##### Query
 ```
-select a.customer_id, count(case when a.exclusions is not null or a.extras is not null then 1 end) as atleast_one,
-count(case when a.exclusions is null and a.extras is null then 1 end ) as no_change
+SELECT
+    a.customer_id,
+    COUNT(CASE WHEN a.exclusions IS NOT NULL OR a.extras IS NOT NULL THEN 1 END) AS atleast_one,
+    COUNT(CASE WHEN a.exclusions IS NULL AND a.extras IS NULL THEN 1 END) AS no_change
+FROM
+    customer_orders AS a
+JOIN
-from customer_orders as a join runner_orders as b on a.order_id = b.order_id
+    runner_orders AS b ON a.order_id = b.order_id
-where b.cancellation is null
-group by a.customer_id
+WHERE
+    b.cancellation IS NULL
+GROUP BY
+    a.customer_id;

 ```
 ## Q8.
 How many pizzas were delivered that had both exclusions and extras?